Reflex Sympathetic Dystrophy Syndrome

 terrible lord of mankind than even death itself."
 Today, pain has become the universal

-disorder, a serious and costly public health issue, and a challenge for family, friends, and
+disorder, a serious and costly public health issue, and a challenge for family, friends,

-well as the emotional consequences of pain.
+physical as well as the emotional consequences of pain.

 A Brief History of Pain

-Ancient civilizations recorded on stone tablets accounts of pain and the treatments used:
+Ancient civilizations recorded on stone tablets accounts of pain and the treatments

-herbs, rites, and ceremonies as their treatments.
+priestesses, who used herbs, rites, and ceremonies as their treatments.

-The Greeks and Romans were the first to advance a theory of sensation, the idea that the
+The Greeks and Romans were the first to advance a theory of sensation, the idea that

-came to believe that the brain was the central organ responsible for sensation.
-Da Vinci also
+contemporaries came to believe that the brain was the central organ responsible for

-developed the idea that the spinal cord transmits sensations to the brain.
+sensation.
+Da Vinci also developed the idea that the spinal cord transmits sensations to

 In the 17th and 18th centuries, the study of the body-and the senses-continued to be a